-How Brotherly Help Got AC/DC Back to Basics on ‘Stiff Upper Lip’
+How Brotherly Love Got AC/DC Back to Basics on ‘Stiff Upper Lip’

 On Feb.
 28, 2000, almost exactly a quarter-century since the release of their Australia-only debut High Voltage, AC/DC rocked back into action with Stiff Upper Lip.
 This 13th studio album proved once again that millenniums could come and go, but it would take a lot more than some silly Y2K hysteria to slow down this hard-rock institution.